patrick-wilken/returnn-examples/factored-nmt/README.md

 Implementation of [Factored Neural Machine Translation](https://arxiv.org/abs/1609.04621).
 Tested on dummy translation task from English to both German and French.
 German and French words are used as the two factors.
+The beam pruning before the combination of factors is still missing.

 Run training with `rnn.py config`.
 After that, run search with `rnn.py config ++task search`.
 Note, that for now training only works if marked line in config is commented out.
 To output both factors, use this branch https://github.com/patrick-wilken/returnn/tree/FactoredNMT and uncomment the line with two output layers in the config.